Advancing Surgical VQA with Scene Graph Knowledge: Results and discussions

 \textbf{Comparison to other works}.
-As shown in Table~\ref{table:overall}, SSG-QA-Net outperforms baseline models like VisualBert ~\citep{visualbert} and VisualBert Resmlp ~\citep{seenivasan2022surgical} in metrics such as mAP, Recall, and Fscore.
-We also train an upper-bound model, called SSG-QA-Net (oracle), that uses the scene embeddings from detection labels of the SSG-QA dataset instead of using the trained YOLOv7 object detector.
+As shown in Table~\ref{table:overall}, SSG-VQA-Net outperforms baseline models like VisualBert ~\citep{visualbert} and VisualBert Resmlp ~\citep{seenivasan2022surgical} in metrics such as mAP, Recall, and Fscore.
+We also train an upper-bound model, called SSG-VQA-Net (oracle), that uses the scene embeddings from detection labels of the SSG-VQA dataset instead of using the trained YOLOv7 object detector.
 This model outperforms prior works significantly, emphasizing the importance of high-quality scene embedding inputs.

 \textbf{Analysis by question type}.
-As shown in Table~\ref{table:ssgqa_breakdown}, SSG-QA-Net can handle various question types.
+As shown in Table~\ref{table:ssgqa_breakdown}, SSG-VQA-Net can handle various question types.
 For ``counting'' questions, it outperforms VisualBert by $7.3$ points in mAP.
 For ``existence'' and ``query object'' types, the model again shows superior performance w.r.t to baseline models.

 \textbf{Analysis by complexity}.
-SSG-QA dataset provides the diagnostic setup to pinpoint the weakness of the model.
+SSG-VQA dataset provides the diagnostic setup to pinpoint the weakness of the model.
 As shown in Table~\ref{table:ssgqa_breakdown}, we compute the performance of our models on questions that require different visual reasoning complexity, i.e., \textit{zero-hop} and \textit{one-hop}, and \textit{single-and}.
 Our model shows consistent gains in both simple and complex question queries.
-For \textit{one-hop} and \textit{single-and} type of questions, SSG-QA-Net achieves a $4.1$ and $8.1$ point mAP increase over VisualBERT ResMLP, respectively.
+For \textit{one-hop} and \textit{single-and} type of questions, SSG-VQA-Net achieves a $4.1$ and $8.1$ point mAP increase over VisualBERT ResMLP, respectively.
 This indicates that the inclusion of scene context can aid in resolving complex queries.